rgutzen/rgutzen.github.io/_posts/2021-02-26-fourierland.md

                                               sigma=noise_sigma)
 noise = scipy.stats.zscore(noise)
 ```
 While it is still warm we then convolve the noise with our image signal, generating a more realistic looking signal while leaving the frequency features quasi unchanged.
 Convolving a signal with white noise in the time domain is equivalent to just adding an offset to the signal in the frequency domain.
 Or generally stated, the Fourier transform of a convolution of two signals is equal to the product of the individual Fourier transforms.
-This feature is exactly used by the function `fftconvolve()` to speed up the computation by doing *Fourier transform -> Multiplication -> Inverse Fourier transform* instead of the more computationally convoluted convolution procedure of `convolve()`.
+This feature is used exactically by the function `fftconvolve()` to speed up the computation by doing *Fourier transform -> Multiplication -> Inverse Fourier transform* instead of the more computationally convoluted convolution procedure of `convolve()`.

 In case the resulting signal looks a bit weird and not entirely like itself, it can be beneficial to inverse the image signal before convolving to get rid of some artifacts in the convolved signal.
 Afterwards, of course it needs to be reversed back into the right order so that it starts at the beginning and when it is finished, it stops.